 “You have shown me the pathway to life.
 In your presence is fullness of joy and at your right hand are Pleasures forever,” Psalms 16:11.

-Joy is an amazing word all by itself.
-Spiritual joy is defined to be a deeper inner expression of God’s goodness—a deep awareness that whatever our circumstances may be, they are orchestrated by the Lord.
-The Bible tells us in Nehemiah 8:10, the joy of the Lord is my strength.
+‘Joy’ is an amazing word all by itself.
+Spiritual joy is defined to be a deeper inner expression of God’s goodness, a deep awareness that whatever our circumstances may be, they are orchestrated by the Lord.
+The Bible tells us in Nehemiah 8:10 that “the joy of the Lord is my strength.”
 It’s important for us to know that God is in control of all our situations.
-We can find joy in the midst of it all with the power of the Holy Spirit and faith in God knowing He is in control.
+We can find joy in the midst of everything.
+The power of the Holy Spirit and faith in God shows He is in control.

 “Rejoice in the lord always; again I say rejoice,” Philippians 4:4.
 The word of God commands us to have joy in the Lord and rejoice always.
 We must set our minds on things above and be filled with the joy of the Lord as we praise Him, lift Him up, worship and bless his Holy name.
 As we honor and give God glory, the joy of God is given to us through the power of the Holy Spirit.

-Having ‘rivers of joy’ is the joy that comes from trusting, believing and having faith in God.
-The song writer, wrote: “This joy that I have; the world didn’t give it, and the world can’t take it away.”
+Having ‘rivers of joy’ concerns the joy that comes from trusting, believing and having faith in God.
+The song writer wrote: “This Joy that I have the world didn’t give it, and the world can’t take it away.”
 Jesus is our joy he is the joy of the whole world.
 But you have to make a choice to accept and receive it.
 There is a great satisfaction in the joy that comes from believing and following Jesus Christ as your Lord and Savior.
 The word of God says that joy is a fruit of the Holy Spirit (Galatians 5:22-23).
-It is a gift from God and His desire is for his sons and daughters to live a life full of His joy and promises.
+It is a gift from God, and His desire is for his sons and daughters to live a life full of His joy and promises.

-We have all sinned and fell short of the glory of God.
-The ‘father of lies’ is a deceiver and he comes to kill, steal, and destroy.
-Romans 6:23 explains that the result of sin is death spiritually, and you are separated from God.
-Satan’s desire is for us is to live in darkness (sin) and not repent.
+We have all sinned and fallen short of the glory of God.
+The ‘father of lies’ is a deceiver.
+He comes to kill, steal, and destroy.
+Romans 6:23 explains that the results of sin involve spiritual death.
+You are separated from God.
+Satan’s desire is for us is to live in darkness [sin] and not repent.
 He wants the sons and daughters of God to live a life of wrong doing and suffering.

-During the time of Jesus on the earth, He performed miracles, People’s first reaction and response was amazement and joy.
-I pray that you seek and find the flowing ‘rivers of joy’ you can only receive from God through the power of the Holy Spirit.
+During the time when Jesus was on the earth, He performed miracles.
+Their first reaction and response was amazement and joy.
+I pray that you seek and find the flowing ‘rivers of joy’ that you can only receive from God through the power of the Holy Spirit.
 Allow the joy of the Lord to be your strength during these trying times and rejoice always.
-Again I say rejoice!
+Again, I say rejoice!